Skip to main content

 If you weren’t a doctor, what profession would you most likely be doing and why?

-If I was not a physician I would probably be an anthropology professor or an artist or photographer.
+If I was not a physician I would probably be an anthropology professor, an artist, or a photographer.